 Hollywood wasn't just about the movies.
 Starting in the mid 20s it was also a center for legitimate theatre and musical revues at four newly built playhouses.
 You'll find an alphabetical list of the theatres in the district on the Hollywood Theatres overview page that includes a bit of data on each and links to pages for more details.
 Down below this list there's also an alternate name directory.

 Also of possible interest is a separate section with a list of theatres by street address.

 The Westside started booming with retail and housing in the mid 20s and the theatres followed.
-Many theatres along Wilshire Blvd., in Beverly Hills, Westwood, and other neighborhoods became prime venues for everything from small foreign films to major roadshows.
-The Westside Theatres overview page gives both a list by neighborhood as well as a survey arranged alphabetically.
+Many theatres along Wilshire Blvd., in Beverly Hills, and in other neighborhoods became prime venues for everything from small foreign films to major roadshows.
+It's a huge territory.
+The Westside Theatres overview page gives you both a list by neighborhood as well as a survey arranged alphabetically.

 [more] L.A.
 Movie Palaces

 This site tries to fill in all the other areas of Los Angeles County.
 You'll find separate sections on theatres north of Downtown, San Fernando Valley Theatres, Long Beach, Pasadena, Glendale, theatres along the coast, and lots more.
 The home page has links to all these theatres organized by area.

 More resources: If you are still having trouble finding what you're looking for, these pages might help.
 The alphabetical lists also include alternate names for each venue.